ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/build.md

 ## Summary

 In this example we have illustrated key aspects of application porting:
-- check your application library dependencies.
-This is the most portable solution: the porting work may already have been done.
-- check your building options.
-Some compiler flags may be architecture-specific.
-- check if the application uses instrinsics.
-Libraries such as SIMD Everywhere will ease the migration and ensures the appropriate features of the processor are used.
+- Start by building the application on the original architecture, investigate the system environment and check how the application is built.
+List all application dependencies.
+- Try to replicate the original environment as much as possible on the target architecture.
+- Plan what need work to complete the migration.
+Look out for non-portable compiler flags, architecture-specific intrinsics and third-party libraries.
+  - As a general rule, always prefer using libraries instead of custom implementations.
+The porting work may have been done already!
+- Perform the first stage of the migration with a similar setup than on the original architecture.
+- Finally, iteratively update third-party libraries and tools to take advantage of the latest features of the target processor.

 | Version | G++ 12.2.0 | ACfL 23.04 |
 | ----------- | ----------- | ----------- |